 |Light, versatile to reach congested areas||Generates false indications|

-X-Rays or Radiography
+X-Rays or Radiography to Detect CUI

 X-rays are used in a variety of ways in detecting CUI, such as real-time radiography (RTR), computed radiography (CR), and digital detector arrays (DDA; flat-panel detectors).